elegantchaos/Coercion/README.md

 - coercion protocols which define `asInt`, `asString` and so on
 - implementations of these protocols for foundation data types
 - a `Converter` protocol which can take an `Any` object and turn it into a known type using the coercion protocols
-- subscript operators for Dictionary which look up a key by type: `intWithKey:`, `stringWithKey:` etc
+- subscript operators for Dictionary which look up a key by type: `asInt:`, `asString:` etc, performing coercion where possible